-TechStage is an offering from one of the most widely used IT news services in Germany: heise online.
-The site focuses on comparison tests, guides, and buying advice on smartphones, smart homes, computers, and technology.
-In comparison with nine other air measuring devices, the air-Q was subjected to the practical test.
+TechStage is an offer from one of the most widely used IT news services in Germany: heise online.
+The site focuses on comparison tests, guides and buying advice on smartphones, smart homes, computers and technology.
+The air-Q was subjected to a practical test in comparison with nine other air measuring devices.

 Natalie Lament, air-Q: Has the topic of air quality played a role in your office so far and how did you come across the air-Q air measuring device?

-Schmerer: Yes, we have already published various articles in the context of the smarthome topic.
+Schmerer: Yes, we have already published various articles on the subject of smart homes.
 So far, we have tested both air quality measuring devices and simple sensors, e.g. temperature or humidity.
-In the course of the last report, I was researching suitable air measuring devices to see what was new and came across the air-Q. We already had other devices in use, but the air-Q has the most measuring points with 14 different sensors.
-For example, there are not many meters that can measure ozone .
-Of course, there are individual ozone sensors, but they don't measure anything else.
+In the course of the last report, I researched suitable air measuring devices to see what was new and came across the air-Q. We were already using other devices, but the air-Q has the most measuring points with 14 different sensors.
+There are not many measuring devices that can measure ozone , for example.
+There are of course individual ozone sensors, but they don't measure anything else.

 Natalie Lament, air-Q: How do you usually conduct a test?
 In a practical test or do specialists or lay people test in the lab?
 How did you integrate the air-Q?